Superkikim/mh-maxsmart-hass/README.md

 - **Other versions** - May work but not officially tested

 ### End of Life Notice
-MaxSmart products are **discontinued** by Max Hauri.
+MaxSmart and many other revogy based products are **discontinued**.
 This integration provides local control as cloud services may be discontinued.

 ## 🤝 Contributing